Quantum advantage in a unified scenario and secure detection of resources: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the ``Quantum Optical Technologies'' project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund and the ``Quantum Coherence and Entanglement for Quantum Technology'' project, carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
+This work was supported by the ``Quantum Optical Technologies'' project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund, and the National Science Centre Poland within the QuantERA II Programme (Grant No.~2021/03/Y/ST2/00178, acronym ExTRaQT) that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No.~101017733.